ids/cluster-builder/README.md

 And it will setup the mounts according to host group membership specified in the nfs_shares.yml configuration.

-## Kubernetes CI/CD Service Accounts
+## Kubernetes CI Job Service Accounts

 Kubernetes RBAC and service accounts offer a popular model for granting controlled access to CI/CD processes.
 It involves creating a `ClusterRole` with the necessary object/verb permission ACLs, and then associating it via `ClusterRoleBinding` to a Kubernetes __service account__, authenticated via an __access token__, stored as a `Secret`.